“Labor Omnia Vincit” McKay Law

 Customers Receiving Deliveries

-People injured during the delivery process can pursue claims.
+People injured during the delivery process are eligible to bring cases.

 Instacart Shoppers Themselves